PiCK

 National Assembly Stablecoin Seminar

-Rival parties say Digital Asset Basic Act should advance immediately after local elections
+Ruling and opposition parties say they will take up the Digital Asset Basic Act immediately after local elections

-Tether says a won stablecoin could help link Korea with overseas capital
+Tether says a won-based stablecoin could help connect South Korea with global capital

-South Korea’s ruling and opposition parties called the domestic development of stablecoins an urgent priority and said they plan to move swiftly on a Digital Asset Basic Act after local elections.
+South Korea’s ruling and opposition parties called the domestic development of stablecoins an urgent priority, saying they plan to move quickly on the Digital Asset Basic Act after local elections.

-Kim Sang-hoon of the ruling People Power Party made the remarks on May 12 at a seminar titled “Global Stablecoin Trends and Opportunities for Korea’s Digital Economy” held at the National Assembly Members’ Office Building in Seoul.
-He said some in the ruling party want the Digital Asset Basic Act placed on the legislative review agenda as soon as the local elections end.
-Even without a government bill, he said, the party would move quickly based on measures already introduced.
+Kim Sang-hoon of the ruling People Power Party made the remarks at a May 12 seminar at the National Assembly Members’ Office Building in Seoul titled “Global Stablecoin Trends and Opportunities for Korea’s Digital Economy.”
+Kim said some within the ruling party want the Digital Asset Basic Act sent to committee review and deliberations to begin as soon as the local elections end.
+Even if the government does not present its own bill, he said, the party will push ahead swiftly based on legislation that has already been introduced.

-Lee Kang-il of the opposition Democratic Party said global interest is rising in digital assets and stablecoins as they intersect with the artificial intelligence industry and digital finance.
+Lee Kang-il of the main opposition Democratic Party said global interest in digital assets and stablecoins is rising as they intersect with the AI industry and the digital finance environment.
 He added that he would do his best to ensure the Digital Asset Basic Act passes this year.

-The comments underscored the view that a won-denominated stablecoin should be launched quickly.
-Min Byung-dug of the Democratic Party said dollar-based stablecoins are becoming a new financial infrastructure that expands the influence of the U.S. currency in digital spaces.
-A won stablecoin would be more than a defensive tool, he said, describing it as an offensive instrument that could connect South Korea’s economy and industries more broadly in digital environments.
-He cited potential uses including ties to the K-content industry and models for regional commercial districts.
+Lawmakers’ comments reflected a view that launching a won-based stablecoin has become urgent.
+Democratic Party lawmaker Min Byung-deok said dollar-based stablecoins are becoming a new financial infrastructure that expands the US dollar’s influence in the digital sphere.
+A won-based stablecoin is not simply a defensive tool, he said, but an offensive one that can connect South Korea’s economy and industries more broadly in the digital environment.
+He cited possible uses including links to the K-content industry and models for regional commercial districts.

-Industry officials from South Korea and abroad also attended the event and offered recommendations for the Digital Asset Basic Act.
+Industry participants from South Korea and abroad also attended the event and offered recommendations for the Digital Asset Basic Act.

-Joshua Towns, global head of regulatory affairs at Digital Currency Governance Group, or DCGG, said major countries are moving quickly to establish stablecoin regulatory frameworks, but outcomes have varied depending on each jurisdiction’s approach.
-He cited the European Union’s Markets in Crypto-Assets framework, or MiCA, saying its strict licensing and regulatory regime prompted some companies and investment capital to leave the market.
+Joshua Towson, global head of regulatory affairs at DCGG, or Digital Currency Governance Group, said major countries are moving quickly to build stablecoin regulatory frameworks, but outcomes differ depending on each jurisdiction’s approach.
+He cited the European Union’s Markets in Crypto-Assets framework, or MiCA, saying its strict licensing and regulatory regime had prompted some companies and investment capital to leave the market.

 Kim Tae-rim, managing partner at AXIS Law, made a similar argument.
-About 160 trillion won ($115.9 billion) in domestic funds moved to offshore exchanges last year, he said, and a won-based stablecoin known as KRWQ is already circulating offshore.
-Rather than adopting an EU-style one-size-fits-all regime, South Korea should look to the U.K.’s differentiated approach and manage digital assets and won-based stablecoins within the regulated system, he said.
+About 160 trillion won ($115.9 billion) in domestic funds moved to offshore exchanges last year, he said, and a won-based stablecoin, KRWQ, is already circulating overseas.
+South Korea should look to the UK’s differentiated model rather than an EU-style blanket framework and bring such digital assets into the regulated system, he added.

-Global stablecoin companies also gave favorable assessments of the competitiveness of won-denominated stablecoins.
+Global stablecoin companies also gave upbeat assessments of the prospects for a won-based stablecoin.

-Giles Dixon, Tether’s global head of licensing and regulatory affairs, said South Korea has already created global demand in sectors including K-pop, cosmetics and technology.
-Stablecoins could help spread Korean products and cultural content more easily in global markets.
-For an export-driven economy such as South Korea, he added, stablecoins could provide an opportunity to connect global investment and payments.
+Giles Dixon, global head of licensing and regulatory affairs at Tether, the issuer of USDT, said South Korea has already created global demand in sectors including K-pop, cosmetics and technology.
+Stablecoins could become a tool to spread Korean goods and cultural content more easily across international markets.
+For an export-driven economy like South Korea, he added, stablecoins could offer an opportunity to connect global investment and payments.

-Vincent Chok, chief executive officer of First Digital, the Hong Kong-based issuer of the dollar stablecoin FDUSD, said dollar-based stablecoins will likely retain market dominance for the time being.
-Still, a won stablecoin could serve as a bridge between global investors and the South Korean market, he said.
-Given the strength of Korean culture and content, it has ample room to expand globally.
-As AI-based payments and the digital economy grow, Chok added, stablecoins linked to a broader range of currencies will be needed, creating a substantial opportunity for won stablecoins.
+Vincent Chok, chief executive officer of First Digital, the Hong Kong-based issuer of the dollar stablecoin FDUSD, said dollar-based stablecoins will likely retain market dominance for now.
+Still, a won-based stablecoin could serve as a bridge between global investors and the South Korean market, he said.
+Given the strength of Korean culture and content, it has ample room for global expansion.
+As AI-based payments and the digital economy grow, he added, demand will increase for stablecoins tied to a wider range of currencies, creating a significant opportunity for won-based stablecoins.

 Uk Jin